MCFpy/mcf/docs/source/user_guide/post_estimation_diagnostics.rst

     mcf_report = McfOptPolReport(mcf=my_mcf, outputfile='Modified-Causal-Forest_Report')
     mcf_report.report()

-If you wish to analyse the clusters yourself, you can access the cluster membership of each observation through the *"iate_data_df"* entry of the dictionary returned by the :py:meth:`~mcf_functions.ModifiedCausalForest.analyse` method.
+If you wish to analyse the clusters yourself, you can access the cluster membership of each observation through the *"iate_data_df"* entry of the dictionary returned by the :py:meth:`~mcf_main.ModifiedCausalForest.analyse` method.
 The cluster membership is stored in the column *IATE_Cluster* of the DataFrame.

 .. code-block:: python